 Can You Help?

-We are currently fundraising and seeking sponsorship/support to secure a selection of specialist children’s tooling, equipment and custom-made PPE for the mobile aspect of the blacksmithing programme which will be run on a voluntary basis by QSB, designed for children and young people (CYP) aged 5-24, with a particular focus on supporting those from deprived backgrounds, neurodivergent individuals and those aged 16-24 who are not in education, employment, or training (NEET).
+We are currently fundraising and seeking sponsorship/support to expand our selection of specialist children’s tooling, equipment and custom-made PPE for the mobile aspect of our blacksmithing programme which is run on a voluntary basis by QSB, designed for children and young people (CYP) aged 5-24, with a particular focus on supporting those from deprived backgrounds, neurodivergent individuals and those aged 16-24 who are not in education, employment, or training (NEET).
 If you are excited by this blacksmithing adventure and would like to support it in some way, please talk to QSB Manager and children's forging event volunteer Tom Quinnell: tom@fireandiron.co.uk or 01372 375148.

 Your support would make a real and lasting difference in the lives of young people who often face barriers to opportunity.